 After World War II, the Americans occupied Japan, and banned the use of acupuncture and moxa, believing them to be barbaric and primitive practices.
 They had no idea how much opposition they would encounter!
 Traditional practitioners banded together and mounted a massive campaign, enlisting the help of doctors and scientists who understood the value of these practices.
 After a long legal battle, the therapists prevailed, and so these practices survived.

 In Japan, moxabustion (treatment by burning moxa) is considered a therapy in its own right, and there is separate registration for acupuncturists and moxabustionists.
 However, most acupuncturists incorporate some degree of moxa treatments in their practice.
 It is common in Japan for acupuncturists and moxabustionists to teach their clients how to perform simple moxa treatments on themselves at home for their condition, and platform or ‘stick-on’ moxa is commonly sold in various shops as a form of self-treatment.
 The person sticks the small cylinder of moxa on the painful spot, lights it, and removes it when the right level of warmth is felt.

-So if you notice a light smoky smell when you come to the clinic, you know that someone has just had their body boosted and strengthened!
+So if you notice a light smoky smell when you come to the clinic, you know that someone has just enjoyed moxa as part of their treatment.

 For more information about moxa and how it may be able to help you, please talk to Peter or one of our other acupuncturists.